Brian Allen Carr

 Brian Allen Carr (born 1979 in Austin, Texas) is an American writer.
 He is the author of the short story collection Short Bus (2011) and was the winner of the inaugural Texas Observer Story Prize as judged by Larry McMurtry in 2011.
-Carr was also a finalist for the Texas Institute of Letters Steven Turner Award for First Fiction, 2011.
-His stories have appeared in Annalemma, Boulevard, Fiction International, Hobart, Keyhole and Texas Review, among others.
-He is still battling male pattern baldness aggressively.
+Carr was also a finalist for the 2011 Texas Institute of Letters Steven Turner Award for First Fiction.
+His stories have appeared in Annalemma, Boulevard, Fiction International, Hobart, Keyhole, and Texas Review, among other publications.

-His book "Sip" has been greenlit for movie production for a future date.